tslenter/RSX-RSC/README.md

  - Security fixes: minimum of 20 RSCX
  - New functionality like a plugin: minimum of 20 RSCX
  - Rewards can be higher depending on the code quality
+ - Bounty programs may be available in future

 Note: code what is useless will not have a reward.

-Token distribution:
+RSCX distribution:

+10 million RSCX tokens are created.

  - Only 1 million RSCX will be up for sale
-   -  Every 3 months 1000 RSCX will be sold
+   -  Every 3 months a maximum of 1000 RSCX will be sold (Only if tradingvolume is sustainable)
  - 4 million RSCX is available for developers
  - 5 million is reserved